pojozhang/aloha/README.md

 # Aloha  [![Build Status](https://travis-ci.org/pojozhang/aloha.svg?branch=master)](https://travis-ci.org/pojozhang/aloha)
-#### Aloha provides some generic and extensible interfaces of message bus written in Java.
-You can simply extend them to implement your own message bus.
+#### Aloha is a message bus facade written in Java.
+You can simply extend it to implement your own facade.

-Of course, like any other libraries, some built-in message buses are included in the extension package which are listed below.
+Of course, like any other libraries, some built-in message bus facade are included in the extension package which are listed below.

 # Aloha Spring
 An aloha extension package provides easy integration with **spring boot**.
 For now we provide two kinds of message buses listed below.